microsoft/AcademicContent/Workshop/6. HPC/SLURM Linux Cluster HOL.md

     _Connecting with PuTTY_

 1. A PuTTY terminal window will appear and you will be prompted to **login as**.
-Log in with the user name and password you entered into the ADMINUSERNAME and ADMINPASSWORD fields of the deployment template in [Exercise 2](#Exercise2).
+Log in with the user name ("azureuser") and password ("Azure*Pass") you entered into the ADMINUSERNAME and ADMINPASSWORD fields of the deployment template.
 After logging in, you should see something similar to the following:

     <pre>
-    login as: XXXXXXXXXX
+    login as: azureuser
-    XXXXXXXXXX@jrslurmlab.westus.cloudapp.azuire.com's password:
+    azureuser@slurmlab.eastus.cloudapp.azure.com's password:
     Welcome to Ubuntu 15.04 (GNU/Linux 3.19.0-25-generic x86_64)

       Documentation:  https://help.ubuntu.com/